 Cooking coho for a shorter period of time or with gentler methods will help prevent the fish from becoming overdone.
 Keep this in mind if you intend on grilling your salmon.

 Pro-tip: Because it has less fat, when smoking coho to make into lox or salmon jerky, use a cold-smoker rather than a hot-smoker to keep things from drying out.

 What Does Coho Salmon Taste Like?

 Coho also has a mild flavor relatively speaking, which is perfect for those who like a more subtle-tasting salmon.
-It will still pack a more flavorful punch than a fillet of white fish like cod or halibut, but it will have a dialed back gaminess compared to the fuller-flavored sockeye.
+It will still pack a more flavorful punch than a fillet of white fish like Pacific cod or Pacific halibut, but it will have a dialed back gaminess compared to the fuller-flavored sockeye.

 Texturally, coho is firm-fleshed, lending it versatility in the kitchen or on the grill where it will hold up nicely.

 Pro tip: A fillet of coho will allow gentle cooking methods and elegant flavor profiles to take the spotlight.

 Coho salmon is native to the North Pacific Ocean.
 In the wild, coho thrive in the ice cold waters of Southeast Alaska and off the coast of British Columbia and Washington.
 Aside from the Pacific Northwest, coho can also be found as far south as the central California coast.
 There, coho salmon population numbers have been dwindling for decades despite being listed as an endangered species.
 Even in the far easterly reaches of the Columbia River system, coho were once considered extinct.
 But, they were successfully reintroduced several decades ago by the Nez Perce tribe, one of many tribes who depend on the survival of these ancient fish.